nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

     `vi passwd`

-    Subsequently enter the following ex mode commands one by one:
+    Now, execute the following ex mode commands one by one:

     `:1,10w passwd1`